vanHeemstraSystems/babylonjs/300/200/README.md

 ```
 containers/app/babylonjs/src/lib/index.ts

-So in this options object we can set the size of the box we can also change each component of the size individually using the width height and depth properties we can change the color of the Box faces so face colors here is an array of six elements every element is the color representation of one of the Cube's faces.
+So in this options object we can set the size of the box we can also change each component of the size individually using the width height and depth properties.

 ```
 ...